-The findings revealed that most participants were aged 30-39 years (49.2%), married (65.8%), and selfemployed (42.5%).
-These results align with previous studies, which indicate that middle-aged women in LMICs are often engaged in self-employment due to economic constraints and limited formal job Comment [AH8]: Please, separate the two sections with adding Results (with increasing its text) before discussion.

-opportunities (12,13).
-The high prevalence of low-income earners (67.5%) highlights economic barriers that restrict access to diverse, nutritious foods (14).
+The findings revealed that most participants were aged 30-39 years (49.2%), married (65.8%), and self-employed (42.5%).
+These results align with previous studies, which indicate that middle-aged women in LMICs are often engaged in self-employment due to economic constraints and limited formal job opportunities (11,12).
+The high prevalence of low-income earners (67.5%) highlights economic barriers that restrict access to diverse, nutritious foods (13).

 Despite most participants consuming three meals daily (65.8%), dietary diversity was poor, with grains (29.2%) and proteins (25%) dominating diets, while fruits and vegetables were underrepresented (8.3%).
-The observed breakfast skipping rate of 25% mirrors global trends, where breakfast omission is linked to poor energy regulation and increased obesity risks (15).
+This aligns with findings by Nwaokoro et al. (2022), who reported similar trends of limited fruit and vegetable consumption in Nigeria, often due to affordability and accessibility issues (6).
+The observed breakfast skipping rate of 25% mirrors global trends, where breakfast omission is linked to poor energy regulation and increased obesity risks (14).
 The moderate consumption of sugary beverages (50% consuming 1-2 times weekly) poses significant health risks, as frequent intake of these drinks is associated with weight gain and metabolic disorders (15).

 Anthropometric data showed high rates of overweight (30.8%) and obesity (35%), with only 23.3% of participants having a normal BMI.
 These findings are consistent with studies by Adeloye et al. (2021), who reported rising obesity rates among Nigerian women, attributed to urbanization, dietary transitions, and physical inactivity (16).
 Central obesity was also prevalent, with 40% of participants having waist circumferences between 81-90 cm, indicating moderate metabolic risks.
-Central obesity, a stronger predictor of metabolic syndrome than BMI alone, increases the risk of cardiovascular diseases and type 2 diabetes (11,17).
+Central obesity, a stronger predictor of metabolic syndrome than BMI alone, increases the risk of cardiovascular diseases and type 2 diabetes (10,17).